hariszhr/smart-grid-simulation-using-jade/README.md

-# smart grid simulation using jade framework
+# smart grid simulation using JADE framework

 The simualtion is based on certain aspects of future smart grid system, proposed in following IEEE paper: